stoerr/CoDeveloperGPTengine/README.md

 Use the writing features at your own risk.
 There will likely be problems with large files.
 A possible approach is have ChatGPT write things, but frequently make a git commit to easily inspect changes and be able to revert.

+If there is a file named .cgptdevbench/.requestlog.txt the requests are logged into that, to see what ChatGPT did.

 ## Examples

 Here are some examples of how to use the `Developers ChatGPT Toolbench`: